-An Implantable Heart Failure Monitor may be indicated when ALL the following are present:
+An Implantable Heart Failure Monitor may be indicated when ALL of the following are present:

 1 The patient is an adult at least 18 years of age.
 2 NYHA class III heart failure has been diagnosed by a cardiologist.
 (New York Heart Association class III = marked limitation of physical activity, symptomatic with mild exertion) 3 The provider has documented that medical management of heart failure has been optimized with appropriate medications.
 The provider has documented that the patient has complied with pharmacotherapy for a minimum of 6 months.
 These medications may include beta-blockers, angiotensin converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARB) and/or Entresto.
-4 The patient has participated with recommended lifestyle modifications (diet, exercise, and smoking cessation) and attended scheduled provider appointments.
-5 The patient has participated in home management, including using a scale to obtain weights with weight-based interventions by the managing provider.
-6 If diabetic, the patient's glycemic control has been optimized.
+Littlesto.
+4 The patient has participated with recommended lifestyle modifications (diet, exercise, and ' smoking cessation) and attended scheduled provider appointments. smoking cessation) and attended senedated provider appointments.
+5 The patient has participated in home management, including using a scale to obtain weights with weight-based interventions by the managing provider. weight cused interventions by the managing provider.
+6 If diabetic, the patient's glycemic control has been optimized. in allocate, the purious a gry country contract has over a pulling out.
 7 If obstructive sleep apnea is suspected or present, the patient has been evaluated and treated.
-8 2 or more hospitalizations for heart failure have occurred in the past year despite compliance with optimal medical therapy (items $2 - 6$) and follow up.
+8 2 or more hospitalizations for heart failure have occurred in the past year despite compliance with optimal medical therapy (items $2-6$) and follow up.
 9 If the patient's BMI is 35 or more, the patient's chest circumference at the axillary level must be less than 165 cm.
 (If the patient's BMI is under 35, a chest circumference measurement is not required.)

 10 There are no clinical contraindications to undergoing a right heart catheterization procedure.
 [Examples of contraindications may include congenital heart disease or mechanical right (tricuspid or pulmonary) heart valve.]
-11 One of the following must be documented: • The patient's pulmonary artery branch diameter must be 7 - 15 mm, as measured during the right heart catheterization procedure.
-The cardiologist has documented a reasonable belief that the pulmonary artery size is adequate and plans to measure it concurrently. adequate and plans to measure it concurrently.
+11 One of the following must be documented: • The patient's pulmonary artery branch diameter must be $7 - 15$ mm, as measured during the right heart catheterization procedure. • The cardiologist has documented a reasonable belief that the pulmonary artery size is adequate and plans to measure it concurrently.
 12 The patient has no active infection.
-12 The patient has no active infection.
 13 The patient is not immunosuppressed or immunocompromised. (e.g. use of glucocorticoids, immunosuppressing drugs for organ transplant, biologic agents that increase risk of infection, etc.) 14 The patient has no history of recurrent venous thromboembolism.
 15 The patient's glomerular filtration rate is at least 25 ml/min or higher and the patient does not receive dialysis.
 16 The patient has had no major cardiovascular event (myocardial infarction or stroke) in the previous 3 months.
 17 The provider has documented that the patient is not likely to undergo cardiac resynchronization therapy or evaluation for heart transplant or LVAD implantation within the next 12 months.
 18 The patient has no other life limiting comorbidities like cancer.
 The patient has an expected life span of at least one year.
 19 The patient has no allergy, hypersensitivity, or contraindication to aspirin or clopidogrel.
 20 The patient has no coagulation disorder.
-21 The patient has participated in an approved educational session about the device. ~1 The patient has participated in an approved educational session about the device.
+21 The patient has participated in an approved educational session about the device.
 22 The patient is enrolled in an outpatient heart failure program and agrees to continue with this follow up monitoring and care.